In This Article

 The CBD industry is booming, supported by creative brands and innovative product manufacturers, but what is the entourage effect of CBD?

-When you see a CBD product marked whole plant, it means that it’s a product that’s as unrefined as you can get.
-It’ll be packed with all organic plant compounds, all naturally-occuring terpenes and the strain’s exact cannabinoid profile content, with the exception of THC levels, which under federal law must always stay below the 0,3% limit.
+When you see a CBD product marked the whole plant, it means that it’s a product that’s as unrefined as you can get.
+It’ll be packed with all organic plant compounds, all naturally-occurring terpenes, and the strain’s exact cannabinoid profile content, with the exception of THC levels, which under federal law must always stay below the 0,3% limit.

-When a CBD product is described as being full spectrum, it means that it includes all terpenes and all cannabinoids, just as is the case with whole plant, but it might not be so raw or organic in terms of other plant compounds.
+When a CBD product is described as being a full-spectrum, it means that it includes all terpenes and all cannabinoids, just as is the case with the whole plant, but it might not be so raw or organic in terms of other plant compounds.